Taiwan is hit by its strongest earthquake in nearly 25 years

 TAIPEI, Taiwan — A major earthquake struck Taiwan during the morning rush hour on Wednesday, collapsing buildings and triggering tsunami warnings in Japan and the Philippines.

-At least seven people have died and dozens more were injured due to the quake, officials said.
+At least 9 people were reported dead and 963 were injured in the strongest earthquake that has not seen since 1999, Taiwanese officials said.

 Strong shaking was felt in Taipei, the capital, some 100 miles away, with aftershocks continued for roughly two hours.
 And there were reports in China that people as far away as Shanghai, about 500 miles to the north, could feel the earthquake.

-Bloomberg News reported that TSMC, the world's leading maker of cutting edge microchips, evacuated production lines after the quake.
+TSMC, the world's leading maker of cutting edge microchips, temporarily evacuated production lines after the quake.

 Taiwan's transportation authorities said train service was suspended island-wide, as well as subway service in Taipei.
 Videos from the epicenter show rockslides covering roads and houses that were knocked off-kilter.

 An initial tsunami warning issued by the Japan Meteorological Agency was lifted later on Wednesday.
-The Associated Press reported that a wave of 30 centimeters (about 1 feet) was detected on the coast of Yonaguni island about 15 minutes after the quake struck.
+The AP reported that a wave of 30 centimeters (about 1 foot) was detected on the coast of Yonaguni island about 15 minutes after the quake struck.
 JAMA said waves likely also hit the coasts of Miyako and Yaeyama islands.

 In the Philippines, no tsunami warning was issued, but residents in various coastal areas were advised to move to higher ground or move inland.